mvrzan/flex-dialpad-queue-list/README.md

 cp .env.example .env
 ```

-Edit `.env` and set these variables with the Sids from your account.
+Edit `.env` and set these variables as following:

 ```bash
 # The following values are example references only